linuskang/quacky/README.md

 ## Credits

 All source code is written by Linus Kang and is governed under the repository license.
-Images, assets, and any other artworks displayed in Quacky are drawn by [Josephine Kang](mailto:sushi@kang.software) for my project.
+Images, assets, and any other artworks displayed in Quacky are drawn by [Josephine](mailto:sushi@kang.software) for my project.